TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 1. Checking server status (running/stopped).
 1. Retrieving the list of active conferences.
 1. Checking the number of online users.
-1. Searching for mistakenly active long-running conferences and stopping any of them.
+1. Finding and stopping long-running conferences that were left active by mistake.

-In the text below, mistakenly started conferences are referred to as "forgotten" for brevity, meaning they were not ended by the owner and moderators.
-For example, during a webinar, guests left, but the moderator minimized the client application without stopping the event.
+In the following text, such mistakenly started conferences are referred to as "forgotten" for brevity, meaning they were not ended by the owner and moderators.
+For example, during a webinar, the guests left, but the moderator minimized the client application without stopping the event.
 It continues to run, and if recording was enabled, it unnecessarily occupies space on the SSD or HDD with a growing recording file.